 Wingstem is a robust perennial forb growing to eight feet tall on unbranched stems that are characterized by wings between the stem internodes, at least in the top half of the plant if not the entire stem.
 Stems can have fine hair between the wings.

 Leaves are alternate, lanceolate (broadest below the middle) to lance-elliptic in shape, up to 10 inches long and over 2 inches wide, with bases tapering to a short winged stalk, the wing then continuing down the stem to the next internode.
 Leaf margins may be entire but are usually coarsely toothed, blades with a main central vein and upward curving laterals.
 Tips taper to a point.
 The underside may have whitish hair along the veins.

 The floral array is a cluster of 3 to 50+ composite flower heads, but usually 8 to 25, in either a loose panicle form or corymb form array at the top of the plant.
 Individual flower stalks and stalks of the array are finely hairy.

 Flowers: The shape of the flower involucre is like a saucer, the entire flower 1 to 2 inches across when open.
 Around the outside of the flower head are 8 to 12+ green phyllaries usually all in one series, that are linear to spatula shaped and spreading to somewhat reflexed.
 These also have fine hair.
 The flower is composed of both ray florets and disc florets of which the disc florets are bisexual and fertile.
 The ray florets have 6 to 8+ rays, yellow in color and appearing slightly drooping.
-The disc florets number 40 to 60+ with yellow a corolla and a green calyx, the corolla tube much longer than the calyx and the 5-lobed tip not spreading.
-The disc florets are formed in a dome shape with the 5 dark stamens of each floret, which surround the central style, exserted from the corolla - giving the effect of a pin cushion.
-The 5 pointed lobes of the disc corollas do not spread at the tips.
+The disc florets number 40 to 60+ with a tubular yellow corolla and a green calyx, the corolla tube much longer than the calyx; the 5-lobed tip of the corolla not spreading when the floret opens.
+The disc florets are formed into a dome shape disc with the 5 dark stamens of each floret, which surround the central style, exserted from the corolla - giving the effect of a pin cushion.